 7.2.2.1.1 Introduction

-Editor's Note: Investigate whether and how a DSO could create a Trouble Ticket to report an incident.
+It was suggested to investigate whether and how a DSO could create a Trouble Ticket to report an incident to satisfy the requirements in clause 6.6.
+This solution will not be further developed in this version of this document.

-7.2.2.1.2 Description

-Editor's Note: This clause further details the potential solution and any assumptions made.

 7.2.2.2 Potential Solution # 2: MnS-based standardized interface

 7.2.2.2.1 Introduction

-Editor's Note: Investigate the feasibility of a MnS-based standardized interface.

-7.2.2.2.2 Description
+It was suggested to investigate the feasibility of a MnS-based standardized interface to satisfy the requirements in clause 6.6.
+This solution will not be pursued in this version of this specification.